Max Kampelman: Biography

-Kampelman was born in New York, New York to Jewish Austrian immigrant parents on 7 November 1920.
+Kampelman was born in New York, New York to Jewish Romanian immigrant parents on 7 November 1920.
 He grew up in the Bronx, New York, attending Jewish parochial schools and the Talmudical Academy High School..
 He received his B.A. from New York University in 1940 and LL.B., also from New York University, in 1947, and an honorary LL.D. from Bates College in 1986.
 At the University of Minnesota, he earned an M.A. in political science in 1946, an M.A. in public administration in 1947, and a Ph.D. in political science in 1952.

 His career started during the Second World War as a conscientious objector.
 To fulfill his draft obligation, he volunteered for the Minnesota Starvation Experiment at the University of Minnesota undertaken by nutritionist Ancel Keys.
 Upon completing the one-year experiment, he renounced pacifism and went on to become a lawyer, diplomat and educator.

 He served from 1949 to 1955 as Legislative Counsel to Minnesota Senator Hubert H. Humphrey.

 Kampelman was chairman of the Washington public broadcasting radio and television stations from 1963 to 1970; and he hosted the PBS series Washington Week from 1969 to 1971.

 He served as Ambassador to the Conference on Security and Cooperation in Europe from 1980 to 1983; Ambassador and Head of the United States Delegation to the Negotiations with the Soviet Union on Nuclear and Space Arms in Geneva from 1985 to 1989; and as Counselor to the United States Department of State from 1987 to 1989.
 He then rejoined the law firm of Fried, Frank, Harris, Shriver, & Jacobson LLP, where he was of counsel.